DontBelieveTheByte/dontbelievethebyte.github.com/_posts/2015-01-10-curvy-to-fat.md

 It's a Chrome and also a Firefox extension that replaces occurrences of 'curvy' with 'fat' and 'fat' with 'honest'.

+There's also a Safari version in the making.

-Outside of the different use case, I made a few improvements which I will send as a pull request:
+Outside of the different use case from Cloud To Butt, I made a few improvements which I will soon send as a pull request:

 *   Changes the page title
 *   Works with AJAX content